Underground Production of Electromagnetic Dark States by MeV-scale Electron Beams and Detection with CCDs: Feynmann-Rules, Detection/Production Cross Sections

 As can be seen from the Feynman diagrams in Fig.~\ref{fig:prodFeyn.f} and Fig.~\ref{fig:prodFeyn.i}, it is possible to split the production matrix element $i\mathcal{M}_{\text{prod}}$ into an electron scattering part with the emission of a virtual photon $i\mathcal{M}_{ee}^{\alpha}$, and a $\chi$ particle-antiparticle pair production part $i\mathcal{M}_{\chi,\alpha}$, as

 Again we use Feynman gauge, as this does not affect tree level calculation due to the on-shell spinors.
 The pair production part is then

 where $u_i$ refers to the spinor for a fermion with momentum and mass $(p_i,m_i)$ and its corresponding spin index, $v_j$ refers to the spinor for an antifermion with momentum and mass $(p_j,m_j)$ and its corresponding spin index, while $i\Gamma_{\alpha}(q)$ refers to the EM form factor vertices in~(\ref{eq:mod.3a}-\ref{eq:mod.3e}).
-The electron-electron scattering part is